MicrosoftDocs/learn/learn-pr/wwl-azure/design-data-storage-solution-for-non-relational-data/includes/4-design-for-data-redundancy.md

 #### Redundancy in the primary region

-Azure Storage offers two options for how your data is replicated in the primary region.
+Azure Storage offers two options for how your data is replicated in the primary region: locally redundant storage and zone-redundant storage.

 :::image type="content" source="../media/data-redundancy.png" alt-text="Diagram of locally redundant storage with three copies in the data center, and zone-redundant storage with three copies in different data centers." border="false":::